CashScript/cashscript/website/docs/showcase.md

     <a href="https://moria.money/" target="_blank"><img src="/img/moria.png" /></a>
 </div>

 Moria is a decentralized stablecoin and borrowing protocol on Bitcoin Cash using CashTokens.
-The Moria protocol works with collateralized-debt-positions (CDPs) where stablecoins are issued by creating over-collateralized loans.
+The Moria protocol works with collateralized debt positions (CDPs) where stablecoins are issued by creating over-collateralized loans.
 The Moria protocol uses multiple smart contracts, all written in CashScript.

 ## Bitcats Heroes